Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Introduction

 \subsection{Multi-task learning and transfer learning}

-Multi-tasking is an ability that helps people pay attention to more than one task simultaneously.
-Moreover, we always find that the knowledge learned from one task can also be useful in other tasks.
+Multi-tasking is an ability that helps people handle more than one task simultaneously.
+Moreover, the knowledge learned from one task can also be helpful in other tasks.
 Multi-task learning (MTL) is a learning paradigm inspired by the human learning ability, which aims to learn multiple tasks and improve performance by utilizing the similarity between these tasks \citep{zhang2021survey}.
-There have been numerous research on MTL, which can be classified into five categories \citep{zhang2021survey}: feature learning approach \citep{argyriou2008convex, obozinski2006multi}, low-rank approach \citep{ando2005framework}, task clustering approach \citep{thrun1996discovering}, task relation learning approach \citep{evgeniou2004regularized} and decomposition approach \citep{jalali2010dirty}.
-The majority of existing works focus on the use of MTL in supervised learning problems, while the application of MTL in unsupervised learning, such as clustering, has received less attention. \cite{zhang2011multitask} developed an MTL clustering method based on a penalization framework, where the objective function consists of a local loss function and a pairwise task regularization term, both of which are related to the Bregman divergence.
-In \cite{gu2011learning}, a reproducing kernel Hilbert space (RKHS) was first established, then a multi-task kernel k-means clustering was applied based on that RKHS. \cite{yang2014multitask} proposed a spectral MTL clustering method with a novel $\ell_{2,p}$-norm, which can also produce a linear regression function to predict labels for out-of-sample data. \cite{zhang2018multi} suggested a new method based on the similarity matrix of samples in each task, which can learn the within-task clustering structure as well as the task relatedness simultaneously. \cite{marfoq2021federated} established a new federated multi-task EM algorithm to learn the mixture of distributions and provided some theory on the convergence guarantee, but the properties of the estimators were not fully understood.
+There has been much research on MTL, which can be classified into five categories \citep{zhang2021survey}: feature learning approach \citep{argyriou2008convex, obozinski2006multi}, low-rank approach \citep{ando2005framework}, task clustering approach \citep{thrun1996discovering}, task relation learning approach \citep{evgeniou2004regularized} and decomposition approach \citep{jalali2010dirty}.
+Most existing works focus on using MTL in supervised learning problems, while the application of MTL in unsupervised learning, such as clustering, has received less attention. \cite{zhang2011multitask} developed an MTL clustering method based on a penalization framework, where the objective function consists of a local loss function and a pairwise task regularization term, both of which are related to the Bregman divergence.
+In \cite{gu2011learning}, a reproducing kernel Hilbert space (RKHS) was first established, and then a multi-task kernel k-means clustering was applied based on that RKHS. \cite{yang2014multitask} proposed a spectral MTL clustering method with a novel $\ell_{2,p}$-norm, which can also produce a linear regression function to predict labels for out-of-sample data. \cite{zhang2018multi} suggested a new method based on the similarity matrix of samples in each task, which can learn the within-task clustering structure as well as the task relatedness simultaneously. \cite{marfoq2021federated} established a new federated multi-task EM algorithm to learn the mixture of distributions and provided some theory on the convergence guarantee, but the statistical properties of the estimators were not fully understood. \cite{zhang2022distributed} proposed a distributed learning algorithm for GMMs based on transportation divergence when all GMMs are identical.
 In general, there are very few theoretical results about unsupervised MTL.